aislabunimi/privacy.aware.od/README.md

 The scripts does the finetuning with the settings: "all proposals, 2pos2neg, 1pos1neg".
 You can modify it based on your needs if you want to finetune on different settings:
 1. Set the UNET variable to the path of the desired forward weights
 2. Change the name of the folder after `${EXPERIMENT_DIR}` for all the corresponding experiments till the next UNET variable appears in the script.

+### Plotting the Results
+For faster plotting of all experiments, you can use the scripts `plot.sh` or `plot_fiveclasses.sh` to plot example images from PascalVOC2012ValSet with 1class and 5class respectively.
+The scripts plots the following examples:
+1. For Tasknet: images contained in `examples`, in tasknet folder with the predictions.
+2. For the other experiments (including all proposals):
+ 1. For forward weights: images contained in `forward/examples_fw`, reconstructed by the UNet forward with the predictions made by the Tasknet.
+In `forward/graphs_fw` you will find some graphs obtained from validation epochs.
+ 2. For backward weights: images contained in `backward/examples_bw`, reconstructed by the UNet backward.
+In `backward/graphs_bw` you will find some graphs obtained from validation epochs.

+Alternatively, you can run `python3 plot_results.py -h`, showing the possible options for the plotting.
+You can modify these bash scripts by adding the flag `--plot_my_test_data` if you want to plot examples with your own data, or trying other plotting methods.